Diffuse large B cell lymphoma

 Chemotherapy to stop spread to your spine or brain

 Lymphoma can spread to your central nervous system (CNS).
 The CNS is your brain and spinal cord.
-Some types DLBCL are more likely to spread to the CNS than others.
-If you have a high risk, your doctor might want you to have treatment to prevent this.
+Some types of DLBCL are more likely to spread to the CNS than others.
+If you have a high risk, your doctor might recommend treatment to prevent this.

 You might have treatment to prevent CNS spread if your lymphoma is: